-We recommend you create an event registration form and encourage your supporters to sign up for Giving Tuesday.
+Try creating an event registration form and encouraging your supporters to sign up for Giving Tuesday.
 Even if your campaign doesn’t involve an event at all, you’ll be able to get on your supporters’ calendars and have a higher chance of them showing up for your cause on the day of.

 Since it takes place during the holiday season, you’ll be competing with other events, family get-togethers, and shopping trips for your supporters’ attention on Giving Tuesday if you decide to hold a fundraising gala or other event for Giving Tuesday.
 One of the best ways to increase your reach at this busy time is to move your event online and go completely virtual or give your donors options with hybrid events.

 Even though you can really make any Giving Tuesday campaign idea work online or in a hybrid format, it may still help to have a few more ideas.
-Here are some of our favorite from Qgiv’s list of virtual fundraising ideas:
+Here are some of our favorites from Qgiv’s list of virtual fundraising ideas:

 - Classes, tutorials, or webinars